Jimmy01240397/Chumy_Note/Linux/haproxy/Allow_TLS_and_NOTLS_and_stop_TLS_at_HAPROXY.md

 # Allow TLS and NOTLS and stop TLS at HAPROXY

-Need 2 Haproxy to implement
+Need 2 haproxy server to implement.

 # Proxy1